-She held up a purple dilator and was like “so if your boyfriend’s penis is about this size on one hand you may not feel the need to go larger” and I corrected her that his is more like the (slightly larger) blue one.
+She held up a purple dilator and was like “so if your boyfriend’s penis is about this size, on one hand, you may not feel the need to go larger” and I corrected her that he is more like the (slightly larger) blue one.
 She was then like “Well I’m not gonna tell you how to live your life but you may still wanna dilate with the (largest) green anyway.
 Ya know, just in case something else comes along.
 Be prepared.”

 My doctor basically suggested I might wanna trade up on dick.
 She also kept remarking about how “young” I was and I kept thinking “ok that sounds fake but ok”

 About a month since top surgery, I began to experience what the top surgeon described as the “softening of my implants.
 Swelling and pain had mostly subsided by that point.
 Feeling around, I could not (and still can’t) feel the difference between the breast tissue and the implant, which is pretty cool.
 Nipple sensation hadn’t quite returned to what it was, that would take a few more months, but it wasn’t bad.

 While poking around the underboob scars, I began to feel what must have been the remaining internal stitching pop.
 They used some sort of internal suturing that my body was intended to eventually absorb (the outside of the surgical entry point was held together with surgical glue, which flaked off after a couple weeks).
 Anyway, the feeling was kinda gross but also kinda satisfying.
 Like three or four little “pops”.

 Later that month, I went in to have laser hair removal on my genitals.
 Fourth session, every time as excruciating as it sounds.
 This time they put a numbing creme that was really intense.
 It wasn’t completely painless, but significantly less so.